indrayam/coding-nerd-notes/modern-java/modern-java-learning-notes.md

     - Any `private` methods in a class are implicitly `final`.
     - `final` class: When you say that an entire class is final (by preceding its definition with the final keyword), you’re preventing all inheritance from this class.
     - All methods in a `final class` are implicitly `final` because there’s no way to override them.
-    - How does the Class Loading work:
+  - _How does the Class Loading work?_
     - When you run `java DerivedClass`, the JVM tries to access `DerivedClass.main()` (a static method), so the loader goes out and finds the compiled code for the `DerivedClass`, in the file `DerivedClass.class`.
 While loading that, the loader notices that there's a `ParentClass`, which it also loads.
 This happens whether or not you make an object of `ParentClass` class.
     - If the `ParentClass` class has its own base class (`RootParentClass`), that second base class will also be loaded, and so on.
     - Next, the `static` initialization in the top most parent (in this case, `RootParentClass`) is performed, then the next derived class (`ParentClass`), and so on.
 This is important because the derived-class `static` initialization might depend on the base-class member being initialized properly.
     - Now, the necessary classes have been loaded, so the object can be created.
     - First, all the primitives in this object are set to their default values and the object references are set to `null` - this happens in one fell swoop by setting the memory in the object to binary zero.
     - Then the base-class constructor(s) is called.
 Here the call is automatic, but you can also specify the base-class constructor call (as the first operation using `super`).
     - The base-class constructor(s) goes through the same process in the same order as the derived-class constructor.
 After the base-class constructor completes, the instance variables are initialized in the textual order they were entered.
     - Finally, after all the base-class constructors have been instantiated from the topmost down to the derived class (`RootParentClass` => `ParentClass` => `DerivedClass`), the rest of the body of the `DerivedClass` constructor is executed.
+- **Polymorphism**
+  - Connecting a method call to a method body is called binding
+  - When binding is performed before the program runs (by the compiler and linker, if there is one), it’s called early binding.
+You might not have heard the term before because it has never been an option with procedural languages.
+C, for example, has only one kind of method call, and that’s early binding.
+  - Late binding means the binding occurs at run time, based on the type of object.
+It is also called _dynamic binding_ or _runtime binding_.
+  - All method binding in Java uses late binding unless the method is `static` or `final` (`private` methods are implicitly `final`).
+Basically, in Java, late binding happens automatically!
+  - Declaring a method `final` effectively "turns off" dynamic binding
+  - Put another way, polymorphism is an important technique for the programmer to "separate the things that change from the things that stay the same."
+  - Once you learn about polymorphism, you can begin to think everything happens polymorphically.
+However, only ordinary method calls can be polymorphic
+    - For example, if you access a field directly, that access is resolved at compile time
+    - Also, if a method is `static`, it does not behave polymorphically!
+No surprises there. `static` methods are associated with the class, and not the individual objects.
+  - Constructors and Polymorphism:
+    - Since Constructors are implicitly `static` methods, they are not polymorphic.
+    - The base-class constructor is called.
+This step is repeated recursively such that the root of the hierarchy is constructed first, followed by the next-derived class, etc., until the most-derived class is reached
+    - Member initializers are called in the order of declaration
+    - The body of the derived-class constructor is called
 - **Interfaces**
   - all interface methods are `public` by default
   - any variable in an interface is `public static final` (Constants)